-June 30, 2022, estimated long-term expected rate of return on pension plan investments was determined by the System's actuary using the System's target asset allocation as of January 2022 and the Curran Actuarial Consulting average study for 2022.
+The June 30, 2024, estimated long-term expected rate of return on pension plan investments was determined by the System's actuary using the System's target asset allocation as of January 2024 and the Curran Actuarial Consulting average study for 2024.
 The consultant's average study included projected nominal rates of return, standard deviations of returns, and correlations of returns for a list of common asset classes collected from a number of investment consultants and investment management firms.
 Each consultant's response included nominal expected long term rates of return.
 In order to arrive at long-term expected arithmetic real rates of return, the actuary normalized the data received from the consultant's responses in the following ways.
 Where nominal returns received were arithmetic, the actuary simply reduced the return assumption by the long-term inflation assumption.
 Where nominal returns were geometric, the actuary converted the return to arithmetic by adjusting for the long-term standard deviation and then reduced the assumption by the long-term inflation assumption.
 Using the target asset allocation for the System and the average values for expected real rates of return, standard deviation of returns, and correlation of returns, an arithmetic expected nominal rate of return and standard deviation for the portfolio was determined.
-The System's long-term assumed rate of inflation of 2.50% was used in this process for the fiscal year ended June 30, 2022.
+The System's long-term assumed rate of inflation of 2.50% was used in this process for the fiscal year ended June 30, 2024.

-Best estimates of real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2022 are summarized in the following table presented on the next page:
+Best estimates of real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2024 are summarized as follows: